drolsen/webpack-svg-spritely/README.md

 If you choose to use the xhr option from above, the default request location will be output location + filename (including hash flag if specified in filename option).
 However if you want to overload this default location you can do so with this option.
 Please note this setting is absolute pathing while without this setting the request location is relative to output location of sprite file.

 ### xhrEntry
 As mention above, the xhr code for requesting sprite file will be injected into your webpack config's FIRST main entry file.
-If you would like to specify is specific entry file this option allows you to specificy what entry file to inject the XHR code into.
+If you would like to specify is specific entry file this option allows you to specify what entry file to inject the XHR code into.
 This is useful if your webpack config has code splitting within multiple entry files.